 Whilst studying at St. Charles, I learnt the skills that I needed to achieve high grades but also to help me run my own business.
 My name is Beejay Mulenga, and I am the founder of my own business ‘SupaTuck’.
 The teachers at St. Charles pushed me constantly, I worked hard and now I’m reaping the benefits.
 I learnt how to become both analytical and evaluative, most importantly I learnt how to sort out my businesses finances.
 Last year I was voted as one of the Young Entrepreneurs of the year.

 I had never studied anything like business; initially I under-estimated the amount of work that would be involved.
 Neither did I expect the amount of homework and the constant assessment.
 However, with the support of fantastic teachers, in a hardworking department, I managed to excel and progress onto a law degree in a Russell Group university.
 I was also involved with Young Enterprise, and as managing director I was able to put into practice what I was learning in the classroom

-- The Business department has close links with a plethora of employers and academic institutions.
+The Business department has close links with a plethora of employers and academic institutions.
 Students get the opportunity to attend both internal and external revision workshops and conferences.

-- The opportunity to become a course representative, working closely to help organize the course you study.
+Finally there is the potential to become a course representative, working closely with the teachers to help organise the course you study.